pranavganesh1/Personal-Knowledge-Bank/README.md

 #### 📝 Notes
 - Create and manage notes with categories and tags
 - View version history for edited notes
+- **🤖 AI-Powered Tag Suggestions**: Click "Auto-Suggest with AI" to automatically generate relevant tags using Google Gemini
-- See AI tag suggestions
+- Manual tag suggestions with confidence scores
 - Manage collaborators

 #### 📒 Notebooks